 Everyone knows what a classic line stock chart looks like, but show them a stock charted in candlestick form and they wonder what all of those fat vertical lines are and what they mean.
-Knowing the differences between line and candlestick charting will help you decide which form to use and when to use it.
+Knowing the differences between a line stock chart and a candlestick stock chart will help you decide which form to use and when to use it.

 A line chart only plots one type of price over a specified period.
 You could set the parameter to closing, opening, high or low prices, for example.
 This doesn’t give you an overall idea of the price action of the stock, just where it stands at a specific point in time or in its trading range each day.